TheKikGen/USBMidiKliK4x4/README.md

 ## USB Midi reboot in USB serial config menu mode

-This sysex anables the configuration menu accessible from USB serial.
+This sysex enables the configuration menu accessible from USB serial.
 Immediatly after sending this sequence, the interface reboots in serial COM mode, allowing you to open a terminal to configure easily USBMIDIKLIK.

        F0 77 77 78 <sysex function id = 0x08> F7